 Make sure you do your part to keep your hose in good condition such as keeping chemicals array from the area.

-You can ask your trusted plumbing company of their regular maintenance plans for various fixtures and systems.
+You can ask your trusted plumbing company for their regular maintenance plans for various fixtures and systems.
 This goes for water pipes and flexible hoses as well.

 With the maintenance plan in place, leaks and rust will be identified and repaired keeping your water supply safe and healthy.

 Ensuring that your flexible hose is free from leaks, rust and potential cracks is the best form of defence against water damage caused by flooding and moisture from leaks and drips.

-Fixed Today are experts in all areas of plumbing.
+Fixed Today are expert in all areas of plumbing.
 We have the necessary tools and experience to ensure your flexible hose is free from leaks.

 Keeping your home safe from flooding and water damage is our priority and we can call us any time to assist you with any plumbing, drainage or gas needs you may have.